Story-Iter: A Training-free Iterative Paradigm for Long Story Visualization: More Visualization Results

 \paragraph{Results.} Fig.~\ref{figa5} shows that the visualization quality from StoryGen constantly gets worse as the length of the story increases.
-In Fig.~\ref{figa6}, StoryDiffusion maintains high visual quality throughout the story, but it suffers from the flaw in the beginning frame that serves as the reference image, \textit{e.g.}, ``\textit{closed-eye''}.
-In addition, the subject ``\textit{the character 1900}'' is not consistently generated as baby, kid, and adult.
-In contrast, our Story-Adapter effectively achieves high-quality story visualization and addresses the aforementioned limitations (see Fig.~\ref{figa7}).
+The visualization results of the IP-Adapter in Fig.~\ref{figaa} show obvious interaction missing or wrong interactions.
+In Fig.~\ref{figa6}, StoryDiffusion maintains high visual quality throughout the story but suffers from some shortcomings in multi-character interactions.
+In contrast, our Story-Iter effectively achieves high-quality story visualization and addresses the aforementioned limitations (see Fig.~\ref{figa7}).

+We also observe that, although Story-Iter employs global embeddings, it still preserves fine-grained consistency compared to methods relying heavily on local visual embeddings—such as StoryDiffusion, StoryGen, and ConsiStory.
+By summarizing an entire image into a compact representation, global embeddings enable computationally affordable processing while preserving subject relevance and semantic consistency across full-length story sequences.
+At the same time, our method leverages \textbf{latent denoising features} that retain pixel-wise, fine-grained visual information, guided by the global embedding.
+This combination helps preserve important local details, such as clothing and facial features, as illustrated in Fig.~\ref{figa7}.
+In contrast, StoryDiffusion, StoryGen, and ConsiStory paradoxically yield inconsistent details, as they are substantially disrupted by irrelevant noise due to their excessive emphasis on local features.